symbol/symbol-docs/source/cli/commands.rst

 List
 ====

-Get the list of stored accounts.
+Gets the list of stored accounts.

 Command